P403n1x87/git-railway/README.md

 git-railway
 ~~~

 Your railway graph will be generated in `railway.html`.
-Use the `-o` or `--output` option to override the default location, e.g.
+Use the `-o` or
+`--output` option to override the default location, e.g.

 ~~~ shell
 git-railway --output /tmp/mytemprailwaygraph.html
 ~~~

-If the remote repository is hosted on GitHub, you can have issue and PR references replaced with actual links if you pass the GitHub slug using the `--gh` option, e.g.
+If the remote repository is hosted on GitHub, you can have issue and PR
+references replaced with actual links if you pass the GitHub slug using the
+`--gh` option, e.g.

 ~~~ shell
 git-railway --gh p403n1x87/git-railway
 ~~~

+# A word on branches

+As you probably know already, a branch in git is a mere reference (or label)
+that moves with every new commit.
+As such, it's hard if not impossible to
+reconstruct the *actual* branch from the information available from within a git
+repository.
+This tools works by looking at the current local refs and collecting
+all the commits that can be reached from them.
+The "branches" are the
+reconstructed "best effort" by looking at the reflog to determine on which
+commit a certain ref has been on.
+Sometimes this information is missing.
+For
+example, when one does a merge by fast-forwarding, all the intermediate commits
+are not marked with the ref of the target branch.
+Should they be part of the
+branch or not?
+Whenever you see a piece of gray rail in the graph, that's where
+the ref information is missing.